BEFORE YOU GO...

 The list includes Ashraf Seed Ahmed Hussein Ali, the famous Sudanese businessman, for misappropriating state assets in a poverty-stricken country along with some elites in South Sudan.
 Ajay, Atul and Rajesh Gupta and their associate Salim Essa are also placed on the list due to a corruption scandal in South Africa.
 A congressman from Honduras was also targeted in the list under drug trafficking charges.

-The Labour party has shown support regarding the sanction regime but also said that the law enforcement authorities need resources in order to carry out the investigations.
+The Labor party has shown support regarding the sanction regime but also said that the law enforcement authorities need resources in order to carry out the investigations.

 Lisa Nandy, Shadow foreign secretary, said: “If he’s serious about what he’s saying today he needs to put his money where his mouth is.”